Complete Guide to an Online Landscaping Design Degree

 For the best landscape design employment prospects and to ensure a high-quality education, it is recommended that students choose a degree program that is accredited and recognized by the US Department of Education.
 For a career as a landscape architect, students must attend a bachelor's or master's program that has been accredited by the Landscape Architectural Accreditation Board of the American Society of Landscape Architects.
 Read More

-Comprehensive List of Schools for an Online Landscape Design Degree (8)
+Comprehensive List of Accredited Online Schools - Landscape Design Degrees (8)

 Certificates in landscape design are ideal for those interested in all types of landscaping.
 Most landscape design programs require that students have completed a high school diploma, but some professional landscape design certificates require applicants to have a bachelor's degree.
 Although there are variations, a majority of programs will take one to two years to complete and consist of anywhere from 5 to 60 units of coursework and hands-on instruction.